Skip to main content

 Like smart meters, they will not cut your emissions on their own.
 Nonetheless, smart tariffs are an important part of addressing our energy-related emissions across the country as a whole.

-While some of the traditional sources of energy – such as nuclear or fossil fuels – can run night and day, renewables tend to rely on certain conditions, such as it being windy or the sun being out.
+While some traditional sources of energy – such as nuclear or fossil fuels – can run night and day, renewables tend to rely on certain conditions, such as it being windy or the sun being out.
 When the conditions are right, we might have a plentiful supply of renewables.
 At other times, however, if the weather is bad or everyone is watching the football, our green energy sources may not be enough.
 In these moments, the shortfall will be made up from nuclear or fossil fuels.

 A smart tariff will help you do this - and reward you for it – by telling you when energy prices are low.
 Low prices means that supply is outstripping demand, generally indicating the proportion from renewables is high at that time.